 Essentially, it’s hurricane season from June to November in this part of the world, from the Caribbean up, along the Northeastern Seaboard.
 This year has thankfully been fairly uneventful on the coasts of the US, where we found ourselves most of the time.
 Until… Ian came to town.
 These systems that turn into hurricanes come off of the West African coast and often then barrel through the Caribbean and eventually up the east coast of the US and, sometimes, straight on up to Nova Scotia.
 So being they begin that far off and away, there is time to watch carefully and come up with a plan, need be.
 It’s tricky, when even the experts can’t predict with certainty that far out and the watching game begins.

 Our usual grand plan is to simply sail away and not be in a hurricane zone, but that’s not always possible.
 The worst storms we’ve encountered have been in the Long Island Sound, both times we rode out the storm fairly well, as we’ve written about in other blogs.
 But a direct hit vs. being exposed to a storm’s outer bands can be very different.
 So far this year, Fiona devastated an already and still-recovering Puerto Rico.
 Now, Ian slammed the SW coast of Florida.
 The devastation we’re seeing from shots and stories we hear about in Ft.
-Myers reminds me of the devastation we’ve seen first hand from what Hurricanes Dorian and Maria did to the Bahamas, Dominica, Puerto Rico and St. Martin.
+Myers reminds me of the devastation we’ve seen first hand from what Hurricanes Dorian, Maria and Irma did to the Bahamas, Dominica, Puerto Rico and St. Martin.
 When it’s happened in the past, pre-sailing life, I didn’t pay much attention.
 I wasn’t going to be affected and simply dismissed the tragedy with little thought and a “poor them”.
 I sort of “othered” and walked away raising my brow thanking the heavens it wasn’t me.

 Having been on islands that had been recently ravaged, destruction ever-present even many months and years after the storms’ initial impact; seeing what hurricanes can do, has left a deep impression and reshaped my humanness and consideration of Mother Nature tremendously.
 The stories of “others” are now mine.
 Certainly, we brace ourselves when there’s real potential we’ll be hit and start planning, for one, because we must.
 Though we’ve been relatively unscathed, superficially, we’re profoundly changed.
-A friend of ours lost his boat in Maria and the entire experience was well over a year’s worth of suffering and a simply hellish experience.
-I remember a story from the time we went to visit this friend several months after Maria hit in St. Martin.
+A friend of ours lost his boat in Irma and the entire experience was well over a year’s worth of suffering and a simply hellish experience.
+I remember a story from the time we went to visit this friend several months after Irma hit in St. Martin.
 A restauranteur told us about experiencing the storm’s howling and unearthly vibrations, how they were hunkered down waiting for the roof to fly off, and how his wife was so traumatized she did not speak for 3 days after.
-Or the story of our tour guide Armstrong, in Dominica, whose sister was still missing four months after and believed to have been washed out to sea.
+Or the story of our tour guide Armstrong, in Dominica, whose sister was still missing four months after Maria and believed to have been washed out to sea.
 Growing up in NY, when a nor’easter came through, I looked forward to the snow as a kid.
 As an adult, ya just stayed off the road.
 These incredibly destructive storms are very different.
 Our geographic radius and inner-radius when they arrive, are now much greater and attuned.
 In the early stages with Ian on the way, we started to realize that we might have to sail away to avoid this one and began taking into consideration all sorts of things.
 A new reality sunk in.

 Of course, I had an upcoming flight back to NY which made things that much more complicated.
 I could never leave Paul in the face an impending storm.
 At one point, Daniel even considered taking off from work even though he didn’t have any more paid leave for the remainder of the year, to help us sail away.
 In the planning stages there are lots of considerations and painfully long days of watching reports and updates and figuring out what can be done… or not.
 We heard one sailor say “it’s like being stalked by a turtle.”
 I’d add, a very scary, demolition, life-threatening turtle and we’re glued to resources that report on the demolition turtle’s progress.
 Some of the sources we consult include Chris Parker’s Marine Weather Center twice a day, we also consult about 4 different weather models, and look at our weather apps and their predictions.
 In the beginning it’s common that weather models don’t agree on the storm’s track and precise intensity.
 It’s so unnerving because a few hundred miles on either side of the storm’s path can mean the difference between catastrophic damage and a non-event.
 Yet, decisions need to be made and plans of action implemented.
 Because in 2017 Hurricane Irma came through Coastal Georgia and its storm-surge brought the floating docks very close to the top of the pilings and Irma had taken a similar path to what Ian was now seemingly lining up for; we were a bit extra nervous.
 Boaters who had been at Brunswick Landing Marina for that hurricane reported directly to us that the floating docks came within a foot of the top of the pilings so there were no doubts of the potential.
 That means we needed to fully understand the conditions in which Irma occurred and the probable conditions we were going to face to make a well-educated decision as we were faced with Ian’s arrival.
 At one point we considered sailing up a secluded river in the area that we thought might provide better protection but after speaking to a local gentleman and getting his years’ of experience and professional opinion in the pilot boat industry, we reconsidered.